 Most of the outer Gilberts are serviced by supply ships from Tarawa every month or two, and ships go occasionally from Tarawa to Christmas Island (Kiritimati), and the Fanning and Washington Islands.
 There is a regular boat from Tarawa to Abaiang the nearest of the outer Gilbert Islands.

-Nationals and of the following countries do not need a visa before entering Kiribati:
+Nationals and citizens of the following countries specified are exempted from obtaining a visa before entering Kiribati:

 See also Money Matters

 Kiribati uses the Australian Dollar (AUD).
 Australian Dollar notes come in $5, $10, $20, $50 and $100 and coins come in 5¢, 10¢, 20¢, 50¢, $1 and $2.

 With very high unemployment, it is unlikely that foreigners will be allowed any work unless they have needed skills not otherwise available.
 Aid agencies are active in Kiribati and undertake a range of volunteer and contracting programs.